DartmouthDSC/dartmouthdsc.github.io/_lna/technical_documentation/step_by_step_guide.md

   base_path: /lna-dev
 ```

-Turn off ssl in `config/environments/development.rb' by setting:
+Turn off ssl in `config/environments/development.rb' by setting the following flag to false:

 ```
 config.force_ssl = false
 ```

 ### 5. Install All Gems
-Install all dependent gems, if you are using Oracle in your installation do not add the `-without` flag shown below.
+Install all dependent gems, if you are using Oracle or Postgresql in your installation do not remove the required gems by using the `-without` flag shown below.

 ```
 $ gem install bundler